 You Are The Hunted

 You Are The Hunted is the capstone project from my senior year at SUNY Canton (2021-2022).
 The game is based around the concept of The Seven Deadly Sins.
 The setting is a hotel and each floor represents a different sin.
 The footage in this video is from the Envy level, where the boss is a large robot V-Tuber.
 One of the main concepts of the game is that, unlike most other Rogue-likes, the boss is actively hunting the player.
-There was a lot of hard work and tough decisions made in the process, but I am happy with what we were able to accomplish in the given time.
+There was a lot of hard work and tough decisions made in the process, but I am happy with what we were able to accomplish.

 Overview

-The player should be able to encounter the boss at any moment in the level
+• The player should be able to encounter the boss at any moment in the level

-Feature systems + mechanics that encourage fast-paced gameplay
+• Feature systems + mechanics that encourage fast-paced gameplay

-A loot system that encourages fun builds and experimentation
+• A loot system that encourages fun builds and experimentation

 Goals